-This is a state administered grant and is available only to undergraduate students who are residents of North Carolina for tuition purposes.
+This is a state administered grant and is available only to undergraduate students who are residents of North Carolina.
 The student must have completed the FAFSA prior to March 15th preceding the fall semester to be considered for this grant.
 They must also meet the college's Satisfactory Academic Progress requirements.
 This grant is awarded during the fall and spring semesters to eligible students who have enrolled in at least six credit hours during each semester.
 Annual award amounts are contingent on funding levels approved by the North Carolina General Assembly.
+This scholarship is awarded only for the fall and spring semesters.
 No additional application is required.